akash-network/node/CONTRIBUTING.md

 Members Team Perks:
 * access to a private Slack channel
 * profile posted on the Team page of the Akash website
-* membership of the GitHub organizations ovrclk
+* membership of the GitHub organizations Akash-Network

 Upon request and subject to availability:
 * 1:1 coaching & mentorship